txwizard/WebApplicationAids/WebApplicationAids/README.md

 to time, because there are _a few cases_ where they happen to be less confusing.

-5.	__Array Initializers__: Arrays that have more than a very few initializers, or that are initialized to long strings, are laid out as lists, with line comments, if necessary, that describe the intent of each item.
+5.	__Array Initializers__: Arrays that have more than a very few initializers, or that are initialized to long strings are laid out as lists with line comments if necessary that describe the intent of each item.

 6.	__Format Item Lists__: Lists of items that are paired with format items in calls to `string.Format`, `Console.WriteLine`, and their relatives, are laid out